-I am an artist working between drawing, painting, and sculpture – sometimes animation, textiles and writing.
-Interested in imagery, objects, and materials that are historically associated with class, gender and sexuality, I use clay, wood, fabric and paper to generate conversations, visual stories, and forms of escapism in response to societal barriers within our social system.
+I am an artist working between drawing, painting, sculpture and textiles, interested in materials that are historically associated with class, gender and sexuality.
+I use clay, wood, fabric and paper to generate conversations, visual stories, and forms of reimagining in response to socio-political barriers.

-Recent bodies of work have focused more on image making, using paint, pencil and charcoal on paper, or sometimes sewing with fabric.
-These flat works weave together deeper connections between myself and the characters, as well as develop my visual language and draftsmanship.
-Old and new objects that accompany paper works act as suggestive offerings of unknown rituals or worship, and link to the imagery that they sit beside, images which have become key to reading the narratives that hold my practice together.
+Recent bodies of work focus on image making, using paint, pencil and ink on paper, or sometimes sewing with textile and paper.
+Embodying a reconnection to forgotten realms and ideas, I aim to move away from a visual escapism that numbs, but instead embraces complicated personal experiences around gender, sexuality, health, ecology, technology and grief.
+The flat works weave together deeper connections between myself and the characters, as well as develop a personal visual language, and draftsmanship.
+Paper works that reference religious iconography, are accompanied by sculpture and object, that act as suggestive offerings of ritual, and have become key to reading the imagery and narrative of the works.